ClassNotFoundException Vs NoClassDefFoundError in Java

 Both of the exceptions that are ClassNotFoundException and NoClassDefFoundError occur when the class is not found at runtime.
 They are related to the Java classpath.

 ClassNotFoundException occurs when you try to load a class at runtime using Class.forName() or loadClass() methods and requested classes are not found in classpath.
-Most of the time this exception will occur when you try to run application without updating classpath with JAR files.
+Most of the time this exception will occur when you try to run an application without updating the classpath with JAR files.
 This exception is a checked Exception derived from java.lang.Exception class and you need to provide explicit handling for it.
-This exception also occurs when you have two class loaders and if a ClassLoader tries to access a class which is loaded by another classloader in Java.
+This exception also occurs when you have two class loaders and if a ClassLoader tries to access a class that is loaded by another classloader in Java.
 You must be wondering that what actually is classloader in Java.
-Java ClassLoader is a part of Java Runtime Environment that dynamically loads Java classes in JVM(Java Virtual Machine).
-The Java Runtime System does not need to know about files and files system because of classloaders.
+Java ClassLoader is a part of the Java Runtime Environment that dynamically loads Java classes in JVM(Java Virtual Machine).
+The Java Runtime System does not need to know about files and files systems because of classloaders.

-Now dwelling on the next exception that is NoClassDefFoundError occurs when class was present during compile time and program was compiled and linked successfully but class was not present during runtime.
-It is error which is derived from LinkageError.
-Linkage error occurs when a class has some dependencies on another class and latter class changes after compilation of former class.
+Now dwelling on the next exception that is NoClassDefFoundError occurs when the class was present during compile time and the program was compiled and linked successfully but the class was not present during runtime.
+It is an error that is derived from LinkageError.
+Linkage error occurs when a class has some dependencies on another class and the latter class changes after compilation of the former class.
 NoClassFoundError is the result of implicit loading of class because of calling a method or accessing a variable from that class.
 This error is more difficult to debug and find the reason why this error occurred.
 So in this case you should always check the classes which are dependent on this class.
 In order to illustrate let us first make any two classes for a java program and link them.

 - As the name suggests, ClassNotFoundException is an exception while NoClassDefFoundError is an error.